gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/rethinking-package-managers.md

 This seed of an idea sent me down a rabbit hole, leading to some ideas for other potential improvements that I'd love to see in a package manager.
 I've never maintained a popular open source package, but I've done my fair share of package publishing, dependency management, and overcoming the pain of unexpected breaking changes.

-I've had experience doing package management in Python, TypeScript, Rust, and Haskell, and mostly in Python.
+I've had experience doing package management in Python, TypeScript, Rust, and Haskell (mostly in Python).
 There are so many experimental programming languages out there.
 I'd love to see more experimental package managers.
-I'm sure many exist that I'm not aware of, but here are some ideas I'd like to explore, some I've implemented and many I'd love to explore in the future.
+I'm sure many exist that I'm not aware of, but here are some ideas I think could make development much easier and more enjoyable.
+Some of these I've implemented and many I'd love to explore in the future.

 ### Version selection